bodywork-ml/bodywork-core/docs/user_guide.md

 Where:

 `MAX_COMPLETION_TIME_SECONDS`
-: Sets the time to wait for the given task to run, before retrying or raising a workflow execution error.
+: Time to wait for the given task to run, before retrying or raising a workflow execution error.

 `RETRIES`
-: Sets the number of times to retry executing a failed stage, before raising a workflow execution error.
+: Number of times to retry executing a failed stage, before raising a workflow execution error.

 ### Service Deployment Stages